-Moving forward the Trust would like to engage with an energy specialist to look at how the Trust can use solar panels to save energy across the Trust.
-In addition to this, the Trust will also be looking at metering equipment which will allow the schools to monitor energy usage in closer detail to identify further ways in which energy usage can be reduced.
+Moving forward the Trust will engage an energy specialist to explore how the Trust can use solar panels to save energy across the Trust.
+In addition to this, the Trust has committed to the install of enhanced metering equipment across 4 schools to enable the schools to monitor energy usage and identify further ways in which energy usage can be reduced.